KyrtinSilver/kyrtin-s-site/src/essays/199_Rethinking_Assumptions.md

 Of course, said use case is a current trend, all of the most incompetent people are jumping off of that bridge today.
 Most such trends are the same kind of bridge-jumping behavior, bringing to mind a quote from Warren Buffet:

-"The most important quality for an investor is temperament, not intellect.
+> "The most important quality for an investor is temperament, not intellect.
 You need a temperament that neither derives great pleasure from being with the crowd or against the crowd."
+>
+> Warren Buffett